edsilv/aframe-workshop/README.md

 [Create a github repository](https://help.github.com/en/articles/create-a-repo) called `aframe-workshop` and clone it to your laptop.
 Make sure you select add readme so your repo isn't empty.

-Log in to netlify.com and select `New site from Git`.
+Log in to netlify.com (you can use your github account to login) and select `New site from Git`.

 Choose `GitHub`.

+Give netlify access to your github account (Configure Netlify App button).

 Search for `aframe-workshop` and select it.